cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc.rst

 * Execute the following commands::

-   cm-455 start
-   # wait approximately 5 minutes
-   cm-455 login # SSH to VMj
+   cm-455 start       # wait approximately 5 minutes after this command cm-455 login       # SSH to VM
-   cm notebook create # provide your password to IPython Notebook on the virtual machine
+   cm notebook create # provide your password to IPython Notebook on the virtual machine and Exit (ctrl-c) cm-455 notebook start
-   # Exit (ctrl-c)
-   cm-455 notebook start

 * Now you can access the IPython Notebook via a web browser:
   `https://[ip address]:8888`